GanGroup/Gan/kai/presentation/script.md

 GAN is a concept introduced by Goodfellow in 2014.

 One of the most exciting applications of GAN is in image generation.
-GAN has been used to generate realistic images in various domains.
+GAN can generate realistic images in various domains.

 However, training GAN is not without challenges.
 Problems like mode collapse, vanishing gradients and instability can cause model training to fail.

-The objective of this thesis is to find the differences between GANs with dense layers and convolutional layers, explore the impact of layer depth and data augmentation, and finally, apply the GAN model to the Animal Faces-HQ dataset.
+The objective of this thesis is to find the differences between GAN with dense layers and convolutional layers, explore the impact of layer depth and data augmentation, and finally, apply the GAN model to the Animal Faces-HQ dataset.